Clinical Negligence – Case Studies

 The Importance of Clinical Negligence Specialists

 Cerebral Palsy claims are always difficult to prove, with no guarantee of success at trial.
 So Charlotte’s family decided they could not risk losing everything when they received an offer.
-Our Clinical Negligence solicitors gave advice and her family agreed to settle the claim at 90% of the full value.
+Our specialist Clinical Negligence solicitors gave them advice and her family agreed to settle the claim at 90% of the full value.

 Better Care for Mental Health Patients Demanded After The Tragic Death of Carol Vaughan

 Julie Hardy has fought hard for justice for Carol’s family.
 The widely reported verdict of Mairin Casey has vindicated the family whose dignity at the Inquest was recognised by the Coroner.

 Court Approves Award for Cerebral Palsy in Excess of £10 Million